Summer Program Stats

 The Firm Says

 In choosing a law firm, you are making an investment in your career.
-Wherever you envision your future—within WilmerHale or in government, academia, business, or the judiciary—we provide room to grow and the resources to develop.
+Wherever you envision your future—at WilmerHale or in government, academia, business, or the judiciary—we provide room to grow and the resources to develop.
 At WilmerHale, you’ll find opportunity and experience at every turn.
 Work on what you read about and what you care about.
 You’ll work on headline-reaching cases because clients come to us with their most complex problems.
 Our matters draw on the signature strengths of our world-class legal departments to address our clients’ most complex and high-profile legal challenges.